Our vision is a successful holistic life-long journey rooted in Mi’kmaw language and culture.

 We are a unified team of chiefs, staff, parents and educators who advocate on behalf of and represent the educational interests of our communities, and we protect the educational and Mi’kmaw language rights of the Mi’kmaq people.

 Mi’kmaw Kina’matnewey (MK) continues to work on improving the quality of education for our people, while remaining vigilant in maintaining and revitalizing our Mi’kmaq language.

 Armed with the inspiration from our youth, and the guidance and leadership from our Board of Directors, education directors, schools, staff, and partnerships, MK has forged ahead, exploring new opportunities for academic excellence, and re-visiting and enhancing existing operations and programs.

-- More than 600 First Nation students were enrolled in post secondary institutions; and
+More than 600 First Nation students were enrolled in post secondary institutions

-Atlantic Canada’s First Nation Help Desk continues to provide technology-related resources and excellence in service to Mi’kmaw Kina’matnewey and Atlantic Canada First Nation schools.
+Atlantic First Nation Tech Services continues to provide technology-related resources and excellence in service to Mi’kmaw Kina’matnewey and Atlantic Canada First Nation schools & health cetnres.
 Some highlights include: